6 Common Product Strategy Mistakes & How to Avoid Them

 3. Crafting Requirements In a Vacuum

-Products are often complex, and naturally, their requirements are as well.
-Product teams should be comprised of multiple people with different areas of expertise: product owners, project managers, developers, engineers, architects, designers, etc. This is because building a successful product requires all of these areas of expertise.
+Products are often complex incorporating multiple systems, subsystems and functionality; naturally, their requirements are complex as well.
+Product teams should be comprised of multiple people with different areas of expertise: product owners, product managers, developers, engineers, architects, and UX/UI designers to name a few.

 How to avoid it

-Get your team – PMs and POs, designers, developers, etc. – involved in product strategy and conceptualization.
+Get your team – product owners and product managers, designers, developers, etc. – involved in product strategy and conceptualization.
 Agile methodology champions an integrated approach, meaning different members of your project team cooperate throughout product development; this includes product definition.